 Now, it should be noted that despite these symptoms, hyperventilation is not dangerous.
 Rarely there can be a few problems, especially if you have a severe heart condition, and certainly, panic attacks are extremely difficult to live with, but hyperventilation itself is not considered anything to worry about.
 It simply feels terrible.

 Other Causes of Hyperventilation

-In addition, hyperventilation can actually be caused by other issues related to anxiety, all of them leading to a lack of air.
+Also, hyperventilation can be caused by other issues related to anxiety, all of them leading to a lack of air.
 These include:

-- Thinking About Breathing - Inefficient breathing is the key here, and some inefficient breathing isn't about breathing quickly - it's from thinking about breathing.
+- Thinking About Breathing Inefficient breathing is the key here, and some inefficient breathing isn't about breathing quickly - it's from thinking about breathing.
 There are those with anxiety that often think about each breath, and when you think about it, it becomes temporarily manual.
-People have a tendency to believe their bodies need more air than it really does, and so they breathe more than their body needs until they oversaturate their blood stream.
+People tend to believe their bodies need more air than it does, and so they breathe more than their body needs until they oversaturate their bloodstream.